Maksym-Samoilenko/a5vizualisation/README.md

 # a5vizualisation
-A little POC of visualizating A5 algotrythm (https://en.wikipedia.org/wiki/A5/1)
+A little POC of visualizating A5 algorithm (https://en.wikipedia.org/wiki/A5/1)